edHelper.com

 Lions

 1 If you get to pick one animal to rule the animal kingdom, which animal will you choose?
-Undoubtedly, most of us, if not all, will immediately cast our vote to the King of Beasts - the lion!
+Undoubtedly, many of us will immediately cast our vote for the King of Beasts - the lion!
 Indeed, not many animals can match the strong, forceful image that lions project.

 2 Shaking their heads and letting out a loud roar audible more than 5 miles away, male lions have striking hairy manes around their heads and shoulders.
 Standing about 4 feet tall, male lions measure nearly 8 feet long (not including their 3-foot long tails) and weigh between 330 and 550 pounds.
 They have a tuft at the tip of their tails.
 The color of the tuft is darker than that of the rest of their bodies.
 By comparison, female lions (or lionesses) do not own manes and have more petite builds (averaging 3.5 feet tall, 5 feet long, and less than 400 pounds).
 They also don't have tufted tails.